SimonKaran13/TUL-Mod/README.md

 # TUL-Mod
-A simple minecraft mod using Forge that adds a new type of tool, the TUL.
+A simple minecraft mod using the Forge API that adds a new type of tool, the TUL.
 The TUL combines the functionality of swords and pickaxes to a single package which can save inventory space.
 It has its won texture and is craftable in wood, stone, iron, gold and diamond and is also upgradable to netherite using the smithing table.
 ## Crafting